Human Milk Oligosaccharides (HMOs) and Their Benefits

 Although some infant formulas now contain HMOs, breastmilk is still a better option, if it is possible.
 It’s free.
 It’s natural.
 It’s your own.

-Infant formula is often completely absent of HMOs.
-Even newer formulations that include HMOs only provide a relatively small amount relative to what you find in breastmilk and only contain one or two unique HMOs, compared to the hundreds found in breastmilk.
+In contrast, infant formula is often completely absent of HMOs compared.
+Even newer formulations that include HMOs only provide a relatively small amount (xxg/L) and only contain one or a few HMOs, compared to the hundreds found in human milk.

-While manufacturers of infant formulas work hard to make a product that is increasingly similar to breastmilk, the gut microbiota of breastfed and formula-fed babies still remains very different [14].
+While manufacturers of infant formulas produce a product that is increasingly similar to breastmilk, the gut microbiota of breastfed and formula-fed babies still remains very different [14].

 References